mlrun/mlrun/docs/install.md

 kubectl create -n <namespace> secret docker-registry my-docker --docker-server=https://index.docker.io/v1/ --docker-username=<your-user> --docker-password=<your-password> --docker-email=<your-email>
 ```

-Copy the [**mlrun-local.yaml**](https://github.com/mlrun/mlrun/blob/master/hack/local/mlrun-local.yaml) file to your cluster, edit it as needed, and run the following command from the directory that contains the file:
+Copy the [**mlrun-local.yaml**](https://raw.githubusercontent.com/mlrun/mlrun/master/hack/local/mlrun-local.yaml) file to your cluster, edit it as needed, and run the following command from the directory that contains the file:
 ```sh
 kubectl apply -n <namespace> -f mlrun-local.yaml
 ```

 <a id="k8s-install-jupyter-service-w-mlrun"></a>
-### Install a Jupyter Server with a Preloaded MLRun Package
+### Install a Jupyter Server with a Preloaded MLRun Package.

-Copy the [**mljupy.yaml**](https://github.com/mlrun/mlrun/blob/master/hack/local/mljupy.yaml) file to you cluster and run the following command from the directory that contains the file:
+Copy the [**mljupy.yaml**](https://raw.githubusercontent.com/mlrun/mlrun/master/hack/local/mljupy.yaml) file to you cluster and run the following command from the directory that contains the file:
 ```sh
 kubectl apply -n <namespace> -f mljupy.yaml
 ```